Updated: Oct 27, 2020

 The vibrating needle must not touch the formwork or the reinforcement rods, as this would favor bleeding and reduce the reinforcement-concrete adhesion.

-The compaction doesn't have to last too long, or gravel concretions will occur.
+The compaction doesn't have to last too long, or gravel concretions or honeycomb will occur.